Our degrees will equip you with the analytic and creative skills, experience and confidence, to pursue careers in and outside the media industries.

 92% of our students find employment or further study within six months of graduating (Destination of Leavers from Higher Education 2016/17).
 Recent graduates have secured positions at companies including:

-- Digital marketing companies Epiphany Solutions and Acceleris
+- Digital companies Google, YouTube, NHS Digital, Epiphany Solutions and Acceleris

-- Production companies Kudos, Nine Lives Media and Sister Pictures
+- Production companies Kudos, Sister Pictures and Garden Productions

 Media Futures is a series of talks and practical workshops designed to help develop your confidence and career prospects.
-Recent speakers and topics have included:
+Recent speakers and topics include:

 - How to make a successful podcast with Jamie Morton, creator of the hit podcast ‘My Dad Wrote A…’